This topic provides information about resolving issues that can occur when you configure SAML authentication.

 Unable to authenticate users when using single sign-on

-SAML authentication takes place outside Tableau Online, so troubleshooting authentication issues can be difficult.
-However, login attempts are logged by Tableau Online.
+SAML authentication takes place outside Tableau Cloud, so troubleshooting authentication issues can be difficult.
+However, login attempts are logged by Tableau Cloud.
 You can create a snapshot of log files and use them to troubleshoot problems.

-If a user is having trouble being authenticated on Tableau Online, you should examine the log file to ensure that email attribute values returned by the IdP match the email addresses of users.
+If a user is having trouble being authenticated on Tableau Cloud, you should examine the log file to ensure that email attribute values returned by the IdP match the email addresses of users.

 To download the log file: